miladxandi/Simplist/UnitTestings/README.md

 you will get info what phpunit version you have and if you are using the newest version.

-10. in case this won't work go to your \xampp\php folder in cmd and then write/paste and run this command:
+10.in case this won't work go to your \xampp\php folder in cmd and then write/paste and run this command:

  >`echo @php "%~dp0phpunit.phar" %* > phpunit.cmd`